mattermost/mattermost-test-management/data/test-cases/calls/calls/start_ call_from_profile_popover.md

 6. Click on Start a call button, phone icon
 7. Wait for the call to start
     1. Verify that the call did not start in the current channel
-    2. Verify that DM channel with test user is created
+    2. Verify that DM channel with test user is created on the channel sidebar
     3. Verify that the call started in the DM channel